 We skied from majestic Lone Peak’s summit with our kids, after riding the exciting 15-passenger expert’s only tram (like an aerial elevator).
 We were all amped, and a bit out of breath, at our Big Sky big mountain ski down steep but soft snow in Liberty Bowl.
 Our son was stoked to do it again, only steeper next time, so we dialed it up a notch in Dictator Chutes (Marx, Lenin and Castro).
 We did not muster the courage (or the required avalanche transceivers and shovels) to ski The Big Couloir – a legendary chute amongst extreme skiers.
 Maybe next trip – because there will be a next.

 Aside from Big Sky’s four mountains of skiing, there’s plenty to soak in after the lifts close too: the outdoor pool, the live après ski music at the Carabiner Bar in cozy cowhide chairs, and fresh pasta at stylish Andiamo’s.
-See our best Big Sky restaurant recommendations, including Everett’s 8800 on the mountain for a highly scenic ski lunch and the best Montana steakhouse Buck’s T4.
+For the best Big Sky restaurants, we like Everett’s 8800 on the mountain for a highly scenic ski lunch and the best Montana steakhouse is Buck’s T4.

 Big Sky lodging ranges from the swank slopeside Summit Hotel – my personal fave (the bellman are cowboys and the décor is rocky mountain elegant), the Shoshone and Huntley Lodge, or spacious mountainside condos like Big Horn, or a cabin at Moonlight Basin.